xzhuah/BlenderAddonPackageTool/README.md

    file in the `i18n` folder of your add-on.
 1. You can define RNA properties declaratively.
 Just follow the examples in the `__init__.py` file to add your RNA properties.
 The framework will automatically register and unregister your RNA properties.
+1. You can choose to package your addon as a legacy addon or as an extension in Blender 4.2 and later versions.
+Just set the `IS_EXTENSION` configuration to switch between the two.
+The framework will convert absolute import to relative import for you when releasing.
+   Notice only `from XXX.XXX import XXX` is supported, `import XXX.XX` is not supported for converting to relative import.
 1. You can use the `ExpandableUi` class in `common/types/framework.py` to easily extend Blender's native UI components, such as menus, panels, pie menus, and headers.
 Just inherit from this class and implement the `draw` method.
 You can specify the ID of the native UI component you want to extend using `target_id` and specify whether to append or